Solo motherhood

 Juggling the responsibilities of parenting and maintaining a career can be a challenging task for any mother, but for solo mums by choice, this can feel even more demanding.
 The key to thriving in both roles is not about achieving perfect balance every day, but to create systems and routines that allow you to manage your time effectively, prioritise what really matters, and give yourself permission to adapt as needed.

-One of the most important aspects of balancing career and motherhood is time management.
+One of the most important aspects of balancing career and life as a single mum is time management.
 As a solo mum, your day is often packed with responsibilities that require your full attention, whether it's attending meetings, preparing meals, or spending quality time with your child.
 Creating a flexible yet structured routine can help relieve the pressure of trying to do it all at once.

 So what do you do?
 Start by organising your day into blocks of time for work, childcare, and personal tasks.
 Be realistic about what you can accomplish in each block and leave room for unexpected interruptions - because with kids, they’re bound to happen.
 Prioritise tasks based on importance and deadlines, and don’t be afraid to say no to unimportant commitments.
 Delegating tasks, whether at work or home, can also free up valuable time.

 The traditional idea of 'work-life balance' is about separating your professional life from your personal life.
-But as a single mother this may not always be practical.
+But this may not always be practical with life as a single mum.
 Instead, think about how you can blend your roles as a mother and a professional in a way that feels right for you.

 For example, you could structure your workday around school pick-ups and drop-offs, or use evenings to catch up on tasks when your child is asleep.
 It could also mean combining career and parenting goals, such as pursuing remote work opportunities that allow you to spend more time at home, or finding family-friendly workplaces that understand the needs of single parents.